Lancaster, Lancashire: Medieval

 After the Norman conquest of England in 1066, Lancaster fell under the control of William I, as stated in the Domesday Book of 1086, which has the earliest known mention of Lancaster as such in any document.
 The founding Priory charter dated 1094 is the first known document specific to Lancaster.
 By this time William had passed Lancaster and its surroundings to Roger de Poitou.
 The document also suggests the monastery was refounded as a parish church some time before 1066.

 Lancaster became a borough in 1193 under King Richard I. Its first charter, dated 12 June 1193, was from John, Count of Mortain, who later became King of England.

 Lancaster Castle, partly built in the 13th century and enlarged by Elizabeth I, stands on the site of a Roman garrison.
 During The Great Raid of 1322, damage was done to the castle by Robert the Bruce, though it resisted the attack and was restored and strengthened by John of Gaunt, 1st Duke of Lancaster, who added much of the Gateway Tower and a turret on the keep or Lungess Tower, which has been named "John o' Gaunt's Chair".
 In 1322 the Scots burnt the town.
 It was rebuilt but removed from its position on the hill to the slope and foot.
 Again in 1389, after the Battle of Otterburn, it was destroyed by the Scots.
 Lancaster Castle is known as the site of the Pendle witch trials in 1612.
 It was said that the court based in the castle (the Lancaster Assizes) sentenced more people to be hanged than any other in the country outside London, earning Lancaster the nickname, "the Hanging Town".
 It also figured prominently in the suppression of Catholicism during the Reformation – at least eleven Catholic priests were executed and a memorial to them as the Lancaster Martyrs stands by the city centre.

 The traditional emblem of the House of Lancaster is the Red Rose of Lancaster, similar to that of the House of York with a white rose.
 The names derive from emblems of the Royal Duchies of Lancaster and York in the 15th century.
 This erupted into a civil war over rival claims to the throne during the Wars of the Roses.

 More recently the term "Wars of the Roses" has been applied to rivalry in sports between teams from Lancashire and Yorkshire.
 It is also applied to the annual Roses Tournament between Lancaster and York universities.

+Lancaster gained a first charter in 1193 as a market town and borough, but had to await city status until 1937.